Tekmar controls · radiant · snow melt · hydronic

 Where Tekmar fits in the residence.

 The integration is what makes Tekmar work on a luxury residence.
 As a stand-alone, Tekmar produces excellent zone-level control on a single subsystem.
-As part of a properly-designed DDC architecture, Tekmar’s zone intelligence rolls up into the residence’s overall climate vocabulary — and the household sees a unified system rather than three independent controllers in different parts of the mechanical room.
+Properly integrated, the household sees a unified system rather than an independent controller sitting in the mechanical room.

 Most failures we see in residential radiant systems are at exactly this seam.
 The slab is installed correctly, the Tekmar controllers are wired correctly, the thermostats work — but the radiant zone never speaks to the boiler reset, never speaks to the air handlers, never speaks to the household-facing scene engine.
 The house has a beautiful radiant floor that runs as if it were in a different building from everything else.
 The fix is integration, not replacement.